 I never realized until that first Thanksgiving I came home from college that all my friends had accents.
-Now, when I'm in Utah, I can pick one out a mile away- I will make up excuses to talk to people because the words coming out of their mouth sound like honey.
+Now, when I'm in Utah, I can pick one out a mile away- I will make up excuses to talk to strangers because the words coming out of their mouth sound like honey.
 There is something irrepressibly sweet and endearing about a Southern accent.
-Probably because it is usually accompianied by Southern manners.
-I'm a sucker for being called "miss," "ma'am," or "darlin'" (the dropped G is essential.)
-When my brother was in kindergarten, he came home reciting his numbers-- my mom quickly retaught him the correct pronunciation for the number "fahve."
-Bummer.
-There is nothing cuter than a little boy with a drawl.
-(If you want proof, just ask my cousin Lane to tell you about Stinkbutt, his cat.)
+Probably because it is usually accompanied by Southern manners.
+I'm a sucker for miss and ma'am and darlin' (the dropped

-Maybe you- like my father- could point out some things like the excessively decorated trailers or obesity rates.
+Maybe you- like my father- could point out the tacky trailer decorations or obesity rates.
 I don't really care.
 I love the Bojangles and the Wal-Marts.
-I love the white fences and the big red barns.
-I love that my high school wasn't made up of a white collar Alpine community.
+I love the wooden fences and the big red barns.
 I love the smell of a summer thunderstorm and watching it from the front porch.
-I love the Baptist churches with their signs out front.
-I love the sweet old ladies who call you "hon" and drink nothing but iced tea.
+I love the Baptist churches with their white signs out front.
+I love the old ladies who call you hun and drink nothing but sweet iced tea.
 I love that growing up, we'd always take field trips to the Carnton Mansion and other Civil War sites.
 I love the magnolia trees and azalea bushes.
 I love everything Vera Bradley and watching my friends grow up and marry their high school sweethearts.
-I love cornbread and Diet Coke.
+I love cornbread and I love Diet Coke.

 Most of all, I love the South because it is so real.
-There aren't any fashion blogs or ads for liposuction.
-You don't see moms with high-maintenence haircuts wearing the same jeans as their 9th-grade daughters.
-You don't see designer jeans period- not where I'm from.
+You just don't see fashion blogs or ads for liposuction.
+Moms don't wear the same jeans as their 9th-grade daughters.
 No one asks if your eyelashes are real because Guess What?
 No one wears fake eyelashes!!
 Every summer I bring home cute clothes to wear but always end up in shorts and T-shirts- because I don't have to try and impress anybody.
-People are defined in terms of niceness, rather than how they look.
-Our visit last week to Chattanooga was full of gossip with phrases like:

 "That Harry Ray is a good man."